austinbitdevs/austinlitdevs/about.md

 Elliptic Curve encryption) a chapter of a textbook, Wikipedia article, or other material can be suggested.

-To propose a topic to present or volunteer to present a paper, please contact bitdevsnyc at gmail.
+To propose a topic to present or volunteer to present a paper, please contact __TODO__

 ### Debate Series